salvatoregx/clustering_project/services/data_gen/README.md

-# Data Generation Service
+# Synthetic Data Generation Service

-This service is responsible for creating the synthetic dataset used by the rest of the platform.
-It simulates a retail environment with stores, products, and historical transaction data.
+This service generates a realistic, multi-faceted dataset that serves as a robust testbed for the entire data science pipeline.
+The goal is to simulate the complexities and imperfections of real-world retail data, ensuring that the downstream ETL and modeling components are built to be resilient and effective.

-## Features
+## Simulating Real-World Data Challenges

-*   **Realistic Entities**: Generates Stores with physical (size, location) and management attributes.
-Generates Products with categories, costs, and prices.
+The generation process goes beyond random data to incorporate patterns and challenges commonly found in retail analytics:

-*   **Geographic Coherence**: Ensures stores are assigned to valid City/State/Region hierarchies using a predefined map.
+*   **Inherent Store Tiers**: Stores are assigned a "cluster" label (`Gold/Silver/Bronze`) at generation time, which drives their baseline sales volume.
+This provides a ground truth to evaluate whether the unsupervised clustering model can successfully rediscover these underlying performance tiers.
-*   **Synchronized History**: Generates 3 years of Sales and Inventory data.
-Sales volume is driven by store "clusters" (Gold/Silver/Bronze) and weekly seasonality.
-Inventory levels are consistent with the active assortment.
+*   **Seasonality**: Sales data is simulated with weekly seasonality, with higher volumes on weekends, to mimic real customer behavior.
-*   **Data Quality Injection**: Intentionally introduces null values (e.g., in `size_m2`) to test the ETL pipeline's imputation logic.
+*   **Data Quality Issues**: To test the robustness of the ETL pipeline, null values are intentionally introduced into key fields like `size_m2`.
+This forces the downstream feature engineering process to include a thoughtful imputation strategy rather than assuming perfect data.
-*   **Dagster Integration**: Exposes a gRPC server to allow the Orchestrator to trigger generation.
+*   **Coherent History**: Sales and inventory data are generated in a synchronized, week-by-week process.
+This ensures that inventory levels are logically consistent with sales velocity, creating a more realistic dataset for any time-series or stock-level analysis.

 ## Tech Stack

 *   **Python 3.11**
 *   **Faker**: For generating realistic names, addresses, and dates.
 *   **Pandas / NumPy**: For vectorized data generation and manipulation.
-*   **PyArrow**: For efficient writing of partitioned Parquet files.
+*   **PyArrow**: For efficient writing of partitioned Parquet files, a common format in big data ecosystems.
 *   **Dagster**: For orchestration integration.

 ## Output